Map of the world that includes North Africa, Europe, South Asia, Southeast Asia, and part of East Asia.

 Teaching at WISLI

 All job postings to teach at WISLI are posted to the Jobs at UW portal (jobs.wisc.edu).
 Prospective instructors must submit a complete application through the Jobs at UW portal to be considered for employment.
-The next application cycle for summer 2026 will open in late fall.
 Program dates are June 15-August 7, 2026.

 Online instructors are required to adhere to WISLI’s Remote Programming Guidelines, which includes maintaining a reliable internet connection for the duration of the program.